reutkeller/flood_exercise/README.md

 - calculate water probability per image - calclate the percentage of water pixels in each image based on NDWI threshold.

+**CAUTION: The images provided are in L1-C (top of atmosphere).
+This representation does not accurately reflect surface reflectance, potentially impacting the precision of water pixel detection and compromising the results of any models.**